Dark matter as the source of neutrino mass: theory overview and experimental prospects: Collider Implications

 In Fig.~\ref{fig:collider-singlet-triplet-xs}, we show the production cross-sections for $pp\to \chi^+\chi^-$ and $pp\to \chi^\pm \chi_2^0$ for a fixed $m_{\chi_2^0}-m_{\chi_1^0}=$ 20 GeV.
 Note that the $\chi^\pm\chi_2^0$ production cross-section is bigger than that for $\chi^\pm\chi^\mp$ pair-production, i.e. $\sigma(\chi^\pm \chi_2^0)> \sigma(\chi^\pm \chi^\mp)\gg \sigma(\chi_2^0\chi_2^0)$, the latter is not shown in Fig.~\ref{fig:collider-singlet-triplet-xs}.

 Note that fermionic dark matter can also be produced through dark scalar pair production e.g. $\eta^+\eta^-$ and $\eta^+\eta^0$ with cross-section estimates already given in the previous sub-section.
 As for the simplest scotogenic, in lepton colliders there is also a t-channel contribution to $\eta^\pm\eta^\mp$ production.
 Here we focus on hadron colliders, LHC and HL-LHC.
 Having discussed the various possible production modes, we now discuss the associated collider signatures of fermionic scotogenic dark matter.
 Once produced, they will decay to various possible decay channels depending on kinematics, as shown in Fig.~\ref{fig:collider-singlet-triplet1}.
 We will examine three representative benchmarks, each characterized by their spectrum and hierarchy of Lagrangian parameters~\cite{Lozano:2025tst}: \begin{itemize} \item[\textbf{A}.] \textbf{Heavy dark scalar doublet} $\boldsymbol{ (M_F < M_\Sigma \ll m_{\eta}})$: In this case the scalar doublet decouples, so the dominant production channels are $pp\to\chi_2^0\chi^\pm$ and $pp\to\chi^\pm\chi^\mp$.
 Given this mass hierarchy, the LHC phenomenology is primarily governed by the lower processes shown as diagrams (c) and (d) of Fig.~\ref{fig:collider-singlet-triplet1}.
 Charged dark states will decay through a $W/H$ boson giving $\chi^\pm\to \chi_1^0 W^{\pm *}/H^{\pm *}\to \chi_1^0\ell^\pm\nu$ and the neutral state $\chi_2^0$ will decay to $\chi_1^0$ along with a Higgs into various possible final states.
 One can exploit one of the cleanest Higgs boson decay modes into two photons in order to explore this production mechanism.
 One can require $105\text{ GeV}<m_{\gamma\gamma}<160\text{ GeV}$ for the invariant mass window of the photons, in order to isolate events originating from Higgs decays.
 As a result, Fig.~\ref{fig:collider-singlet-triplet1}(c) and (d) will lead to di-lepton plus missing energy~($2\ell+\slashed{E}_T$) final state, and mono-lepton plus di-photon in association with missing energy~($\ell+2\gamma+\slashed{E}_T$), respectively.
-The search for $\ell+2\gamma+\slashed{E}_T$ was originally designed to probe the production and decay of charged and neutral electroweakinos in supersymmetry~\cite{ATLAS:2020qlk}.
-Two or three-lepton plus missing energy were originally used in SUSY, to probe the decay of electroweakinos~\cite{ATLAS:2019lff,CMS:2017moi,ATLAS:2016uwq}.
+The search for $\ell+2\gamma+\slashed{E}_T$ was originally designed to probe the production and decay of charged and neutral electroweakinos in supersymmetry~\cite{ATLAS:2020qlk,CMS:2017moi,ATLAS:2016uwq}.